Design Goal

 Shipped Results

-This system was shipped and adopted across the Design Product Org, including presentation templates, iconography, and self-serve assets—making it easier for teams to share work confidently and consistently.
+The system was shipped and adopted across Design and Product, providing reusable presentation templates, iconography, and self-serve assets that empowered teams to present work with clarity and consistency.